parautenbach/TeamCity-HipChat-Notifier/README.md

 [Visit](http://www.whatsthatlight.com/index.php/projects/teamcity-hipchat-plugin/) my website for more detailled instructions and information.

 Compatibility:
+* Release v0.9.2 was tested against TeamCity 9.1.1.
+* Release v0.9.1 was tested against TeamCity 9.0.2, but was pulled because of a faulty archive that included EMMA instrumented code.
 * Release v0.9.0 was tested against TeamCity 9.0.2.
 * Releases v0.8.0 and above was tested against TeamCity 8.1.5.
 * Releases v0.4.4 to v0.7.2 was tested against TeamCity 8.1.1.